SaLLy99/Automated-tests/README.md

 # Automated-tests
 This is for automated test.
-Allure is added as well
+Allure is added as well.